cais-psu/CAIS_Lab_Web/contact/index.md

 ## Openings

-The CAIS lab is seeking graduate and undergraduate students to join the team.
-Students interested in joining should be motivated and hard-working individuals who are interested in one or more of the following topics:
+The CAIS Lab is seeking **graduate and undergraduate students** to join the team.
+Students should be motivated, hard-working, and interested in one or more of the following areas:

-Control theory and applications
+- Control theory and applications
-Dynamic systems
+- Dynamic systems
-Industrial automation
+- Industrial automation
-Applied artificial intelligence
+- Applied artificial intelligence
-Smart manufacturing/Industry 4.0
+- Smart manufacturing / Industry 4.0
-Robotics
+- Robotics

 {%